tobysmith568/npm-publish-latest-tag/README.md

 This Action is written in TypeScript.
 Because GitHub Actions need to be in JavaScript, the compilation output for this repository is **not** gitignored and should be committed.
 When you run `npm install` a pre-commit git-hook will be configured using [`husky`](https://www.npmjs.com/package/husky) which will re-compile the build output, and stage the relevant changes for you.

-Any PRs will be rebuilt in a CI process, if that build process creates a different build output to the contents of the PR, then it will fail.

 ## License (ISC)

 Copyright (c) 2021, Toby Smith tobysmith568@hotmail.co.uk